crowdsourcing-class/crowdsourcing-class.github.io/wa1.md

 1. Sign up for MTurk as a worker [here](https://www.mturk.com/mturk/welcome).
 2. Sign up for MTurk as a requester [here](https://www.mturk.com/mturk/welcome).
 You won't use this for this assignment directly, but we want everyone signed up early so we can get you set up with Amazon credits.
 3. Install the [Crowd Workers](http://crowd-workers.com/landing) Google Chrome extension.
 This will track and help you to analyze the work that you’ve done.
-Please use the Google Chrome web browser with the Crowd Workers plugin extended for all of this homework assignment.
+Please use the Google Chrome web browser with the Crowd Workers plugin installed for all of this homework assignment.
 4. Next, choose at least 50 assignments to complete.
 You should pick a goal for yourself.
 You can try to make as much money as you can, or you try to make the highest hourly rate that you can.
 5. For the first 25 HITs that you do, use the [search tools provided by Mechanical Turk](https://www.mturk.com/mturk/findhits?match=false).
  Try to get a sense of the variety of tasks that are available, and the kinds of projects for which Mturk is being used.
 Once you sign up, you will see that you *can* complete this assignment by transcribing 50 receipts, but is it really worth it?